-Making FAIR domain data involves a range of challenges, including (i) gaining agreement among large communities on a common metadata schema,(ii) determining common terms for controlled vocabularies/taxonomies, incentivizing data accessibility, and (iii) developing infrastructures for storing, analyzing, and curating data.
-The European Commission has supported the use of FAIR principles by researchers through initiatives such as assessing research funding applicants on their plans for

-325 open data access and indirectly funding the development of sector-specific taxonomies.
-During the European FP7 Projects Integrated Research Programme on Wind Energy (IRPWind) IRPWind.eu, a metadata schema and related taxonomies for wind energy were created, resulting in the development of a proof-of-concept for a metadata management system and registry based on semantics (See section 4.3) (Sempreviva et al., 2017).
-The goal of IRPwind was to promote collaboration, standardization, harmonization, and knowledge transfer within the project while ensuring that the data produced complied with FAIR principles.

-330 The involvement of major organizations in wind energy in Europe associated with the European Energy Research Alliance, Joint Programme on Wind Energy (EERA JP Wind), further ensured the quality of work done by expert elicitation, enabled dissemination and increased acceptance of the results.
-IRPWind helped advance the adoption of FAIR data principles in the wind energy sector (Schwanitz et al., 2022; Michiorri et al., 2022).
+Making FAIR domain data involves a range of challenges, including (i) gaining agreement among large communities on a common metadata schema; (ii) determining common terms for controlled vocabularies/taxonomies, incentivising data accessibility; and (iii) developing infrastructures for storing, analysing, and curating data.
+The European Commission has supported the use of FAIR principles by researchers through initiatives such as assessing research funding applicants on their plans for open data access and indirectly funding the development of sector-specific taxonomies.
+During the European FP7 Projects Integrated Research Programme on Wind Energy (IRPWind), a metadata schema and related taxonomies for wind energy were created, resulting in the development of a proof-of-concept for a metadata management system and registry based on semantics (see Sect.
+4.3) (Sempreviva et al., 2017).
+The goal of IRPWind was to promote collaboration, standardisation, harmonisation, and knowledge transfer within the project while ensuring that the data produced complied with FAIR principles.
+The involvement of major organisations in wind energy in Europe associated with the European Energy Research Alliance Joint Programme on Wind Energy (EERA JPWind) further ensured the quality of work done by expert elicitation, enabled dissemination, and increased acceptance of the results.
+IRP-Wind helped advance the adoption of FAIR data principles in the wind energy sector (Schwanitz et al., 2022; Michiorri et al., 2022).

 FAIR data are an enabler of open science.
 Open science is the shift to collaborative scientific development based on transparent and accessible knowledge (Sempreviva et al., 2019), which has recently gathered pace.
-Making data FAIR is a prerequisite for openness as it follows the principle that " data should be as open as possible, as closed as necessary" (the H2020 Program's Guidelines on FAIR Data, European Commission, 2016).
+Making data FAIR is a prerequisite for openness as it follows the principle that "data should be as open as possible, as closed as necessary" (the H2020 Program's Guidelines on FAIR Data; European Commission, 2016).

 The official adoption of open science for "Horizon Europe" projects in 2018 will thus likely lead to more awareness and adoption of the FAIR principles.
-In addition, the United States Department of Energy issued a funding opportunity announce-340 ment (FOA) in 2020 for artificial intelligence frameworks (including data) that utilise the FAIR guidelines and principles:
+In addition, the United States Department of Energy issued a funding opportunity announcement (FOA) in 2020 for artificial intelligence frameworks (including data) that utilise the FAIR guidelines and principles:

-"The DOE SC program in Advanced Scientific Computing Research (ASCR) hereby announces its interest in making research data and artificial intelligence (AI) models findable, accessible, interoperable, and reusable (FAIR) to facilitate the development of new AI applications in SC's congressionally authorized mission space, which includes the advancement of AI research and development.
-In particular, ASCR is interested in supporting FAIR benchmark data for AI; and FAIR frameworks for relating data and AI models."
-(From FOA DE-FOA-0002306, U.S. Department Of Energy, 2020)
+The DOE SC programme in Advanced Scientific Computing Research (ASCR) hereby announces its interest in making research data and artificial intelligence (AI) models findable, accessible, interoperable, and reusable (FAIR) to facilitate the development of new AI applications in SC's congressionally authorised mission space, which includes the advancement of AI research and development.
+In particular, ASCR is interested in supporting FAIR benchmark data for AI; and FAIR frameworks for relating data and AI models.
+(From FOA DE-FOA-0002306, US Department Of Energy, 2020)